Need something else?

 Learn about common sidewalk defects.

-If the sidewalk in front of your property is damaged due to tree roots, you may qualify for free repair through the Parks Department Trees and Sidewalks Repair Program.
-To learn more and apply, visit the Trees and Sidewalks Repair page.
+If the sidewalk in front of the 1-, 2-, or 3-family residential property is damaged due to tree roots, it may qualify for free repair through the Parks Department Trees and Sidewalks Repair Program.

 The Department of Transportation will inspect the sidewalk complaint.
 If warranted, a Notice of Violation will be sent to the property owner.